-We have been principally engaged in research and development activities.
+We have been focused on research and development activities through the fiscal year ended March 31, 2007.
 We have incurred net losses in each year since our inception.
-Our net loss for the nine months ended December 31, 2004 was \$11,494,000, and for the fiscal years ended March 31, 2004, March 31, 2003, and March 31, 2002 was \$26,733,000, \$87,633,000, and \$56,985,000, respectively.
-Our accumulated deficit as of December 31, 2004 was \$311,337,000.
-We expect to continue to incur operating losses until at least the end of the fiscal year ending March 31, 2007, and there can be no assurance that we will ever achieve profitability.
+Our net loss was \$9.7 million for the three months ended June 30, 2007 and \$34.7 million for the fiscal year ended March 31, 2007, \$30.9 million for the fiscal year ended March 31, 2006 and \$19.7 million for the fiscal year ended March 31, 2005.
+Our accumulated deficit as of June 30, 2007 was \$394.7 million.
+We expect to continue to incur operating losses until at least the end of the fiscal year ending March 31, 2009, and we cannot be certain that we will ever achieve profitability.

-We had cash, cash-equivalents and short- and long-term marketable securities totaling \$45,463,000 at December 31, 2004.
-We believe our available funds will be sufficient to fund our working capital, capital expenditures, and other cash requirements for at least the next three years.
+We had cash, cash equivalents and marketable securities totaling \$30.5 million at June 30, 2007.
+We believe our available cash, cash equivalents and marketable securities, as supplemented by our July 2007 stock offering, will be sufficient to fund our working capital, capital expenditures and other cash requirements for the next several years.
 However, we may need additional funds if our performance deviates significantly from our current business plan, if there are significant changes in competitive or other market factors, or if unforeseen circumstances arise.
 Such funds may not be available, or may not be available under terms acceptable to us.